 1. Kitchen Appliances

-According to the American Iron and Steel Institute, due to recent appliance recycling efforts, all steel kitchen appliances on the market today are made from recycled materials.
+According to the American Iron and Steel Institute, due to recent efforts for metal recycling schaumburg il, all steel kitchen appliances on the market today are made from recycled materials.
 However, your stainless-steel fixtures aren’t only worth scrapping for their steel.
 Large appliances, such as refrigerators and dishwashers, often contain valuable copper piping that will sell for big bucks.
 Computer chips and small amounts of gold can be found within microwaves.

 Don’t stop at the appliances!
 If you have pots, pans, or metal utensils that you no longer need, add them to your scrap pile for a few extra dollars.